I love entertainment. My likes are movies, television, books, Disney and more.

 Another show that did a wardrobe change was Sex and the City.
 Since the show was known for its amazing outfits, the costume designers had more liberty in dressing the character of Carrie when Sarah Jessica Parker became pregnant.
 She wears flowy dresses to hide her baby bump and they cut the season short so that she could go on maternity leave.

 Another way to hide a pregnancy is to carry boxes or other bulky items in front of the stomach.
 You'll see the character always suspiciously covering themselves with objects.
-They'll sometimes carry bigger purses than they had before, if they had them at all.
-They'll typically be clutching those huge purses for dear life, as if they were worried of being mugged.
+They'll sometimes carry bigger purses than they had before (if they had them at all).
+They'll typically be clutching those huge purses as if they were worried about being mugged.
 You may notice them strangely carrying those large purses inside their own homes.

 Another technique is to have the actress stand behind obstacles.
 This can include tables, kitchen counters, and even other cast members.
 Sharp viewers can suddenly notice that they never see a full body shot of the actress.